Associate in Science | ACTC

 Two years (four semesters), completing 60-61 hours.
 Developmental work or taking less than 15 hours per semester will require a longer program time.
 Summer courses, dual credit courses while in high school, or taking more than 15 hours per semester will shorten program time.

-Many students also earn the Associate of Arts Degree, which requires two to three additional courses.
+Students can also earn the Associate of Arts Degree, which requires two to three additional courses.